jtl-software/connector-documentation/plugins/introduction.rst

 These events are fired by the :doc:`Core</glossary/core>`.
 More detailed information about the event system can be found in chapter :ref:`events <plugin-events>`.

-Another programming paradigm which is used is Dependency Injection.
-It allows the automatically loading of all plugins by the :doc:`Core</glossary/core>`.

-By using the above mentioned principles the plugin is decoupled from the actual :doc:`endpoint </glossary/endpoint>` implementation.
+By using the above mentioned principle, the plugin is decoupled from the actual :doc:`endpoint </glossary/endpoint>` implementation.
-Nevertheless you have access to all by the :doc:`JTL-Wawi </glossary/jtl-wawi>` transferred information.
+Nevertheless you have access to all information transferred by :doc:`JTL-Wawi </glossary/jtl-wawi>` and the :doc:`endpoint </glossary/endpoint>`.